Osama-Yaghi/ad-interaction-prediction/README.md

 - **label_landing** – whether the user lands on the advertiser’s site or completes a purchase

 Accurate prediction of these events is crucial for improving **ad placement**, **user experience**, and **advertising revenue optimization**.
+This work was carried out during the **Data Science Summer School at Teads**, where participants explored applied machine learning techniques for online advertising and user engagement.

 ---